Osher Lifelong Learning Institute (OLLI)

 Courses offered through OLLI include art, history, languages, yoga and more taught by seasoned professionals.
 Individuals can take an unlimited number of OLLI courses with a $45 annual membership.
 Students also have the opportunity to engage in historic walking tours and other group activities that get them outside, moving and exploring.

-Causes: Arts and Culture, Education, Senior Services
+Causes: Arts and Culture, Health and Mental Well-being, Senior Services